 - Enzyme list tab: Displays a list of built-in and user-defined enzymes.
 We may edit and create enzymes from here. - PTM library tab: Displays a list of built-in and user-defined PTMs.
 We may edit and create PTM from here. - Database tab: Displays a list of databases available to PEAKS.
-We may make new databases available to PEAKS from here.
+We may make new databases available to PEAKS from here. - Instrument list tab: Displays a list of instrument types and acquisition modes available to PEAKS.
+New instruments/modes can be defined from here.

-SCV Enzyme Editor Dialogue
+Enzyme Editor Dialogue